Stone Age (board game)

 Stone Age is a designer board game designed by Michael Tummelhofer and published by Hans im Glück in 2008.
 It is a development game with a Stone Age theme that involves taking control of a tribe to collect resources and build a village that has the most powerful chief.

 Players collect wood, break stone and wash their gold from the river.
-They trade freely, expand their village and so achieve new levels of civilization.
-With a balance of luck and planning, the players compete for food in this prehistoric time.
+They trade, expand their village and achieve levels of civilization.
+With luck and planning, the players compete for food in this prehistoric time.